lane-neuro/research-analytics-suite/README.md

 By providing a versatile and accessible toolset, RAS not only enhances the efficiency and effectiveness of data analysis but also fosters a culture of open collaboration and shared progress in the scientific community.

 ### Developed With:
-RAS is built using a variety of powerful tools and libraries to ensure robust functionality and performance.
-Key technologies include: <br />
+RAS is built using a variety of powerful tools and libraries to ensure robust functionality and performance, including (but not limited to): <br />
 <div align="center">

 <table>